2. Different Diagnosis Methods

 3. Targeted vs General

-Acupuncture physiotherapy, on the other hand, may not target the shoulder muscle or any other particular muscle, because the needle placement is pursuing a different goal.
-By activating your body systems and stimulating increased circulation, it is helping your body to heal itself in whatever ways are needed.
+Acupuncture in physiotherapy, on the other hand, may target only a few spots around the shoulder muscle or any other particular muscle, because the needle placement is pursuing a different goal.
+By activating your body systems some points may be far from the site of injury.

 4. Needle Depth